intermine/intermine-report-widgets/README.md

 Where `[task]` is one of:

-1. `start`: compile client code and start service service widgets (demo mode); you can decide which port to start on by modifying the `./config.json` file
+1. `start`: compile client code and start service service widgets (demo mode); you can decide which port to start on by setting the environment variable `port`
 1. `client`: compile client code to `./public/js/client.js`
 1. `precompile`: precompile widgets so that they can be served by InterMine into `./build` directory